Skip to content

 import std.stdio : writeln;

-import sparkles.core_cli.smallbuffer : SmallBuffer;
+import sparkles.base.smallbuffer : SmallBuffer;

 void main()